Chat with us on WhatsApp

 How Minoxidil Works

 Minoxidil’s exact mechanism of action is unknown.
-However, minoxidil solution applied to the scalp can slow and reverse both male and female pattern baldness in several ways:
+However, trials have shown that a topical minoxidil solution applied to the scalp can slow and reverse both male and female pattern baldness in several ways:

 • Reverses follicle miniaturisation